bfazen/AccessMRS/README.md

 I compile our trustore/keystore into the apk for easy implementation, so I ignore it from this git repo.
 However, a default mytrustore.bks and mykeystore.bks are required to be in res/raw to compile, even if only they are just two blank files called res/raw/mytruststore.bks and res/raw/mykeystore.bks.
 AccessMRS will only attempt to use these default keystores if there is no keystore or truststore that can be imported from the sdcard during the first run.

 # Installation
-In order to help with device administration, this
+In order to help with device administration, this application allows for automatic installation form a configuration file.